-POLICY M 5.
-Collaborate with Metro Vancouver to implement the 2050 Greenway Vision by supporting a new muti-use pathway along the Marine Avenue pedestrian corridor to connect to the Sasamat Greenway in the future.
 POLICY M 6.
 Advocate for the provision of appropriate end-of-trip facilities for cyclists in təmtəmíx ^w tən/Belcarra Regional Park.
 POLICY M 7.
 Encourage Metro Vancouver to revitalize the road surface of Bowser Avenue and the trail on the north side of Sasamat Lake to permit safer cycling and pedestrian access to the community, while also providing another option for emergency vehicle egress.
 POLICY M 8.
 Apply for funding from the BC Active Transportation Infrastructure Grant Program or other funding source to develop a "Belcarra Active Transportation Plan" that identifies new pedestrian and cycling routes and required upgrades to existing infrastructure (see also Policy M 23).
 POLICY M 9.
 Incorporate universal access design when replacing or upgrading road and trail infrastructure to support a wider range of mobility devices and aids.
 POLICY M 10.
 Integrate trails (e.g., adjacent, separated bicycle lanes) when replacing or upgrading road infrastructure where possible.
 POLICY M 11.
 Collaborate with the Tsleil-Waututh Nation to identify and develop existing and proposed trails.
 POLICY M 12.
 Collaborate with the Tsleil-Waututh Nation to implement a wayfinding sign program to identify and provide direction to key destinations.
 Wayfinding and signage should incorporate traditional Tsleil-Waututh place names.